elixir-webrtc/ex_webrtc/guides/intro.md

 await pc.setLocalDescription(offer);
 ```

-Next, we need to pass the offer to the other peer - in out case, the Elixir app.
-The WebRTC standard does not specify how you do this, but generally, some kind of
+Next, we need to pass the offer to the other peer - in our case, the Elixir app.
+The WebRTC standard does not specify how to do this, but generally, some kind of
 WebSocket relay server can be used.
 Here, we will just assume that the offer was magically sent to the Elixir app.

 ```js